GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 Change is inevitable, except for vending machines.

 ### Our Tech Stack